quantonganh/helix-wiki/How-to-install-the-default-language-servers.md

   "exclude": ["node_modules"]
 }
 ```
-## Java Eclipse JDT Language Server
+## Java

 https://github.com/eclipse/eclipse.jdt.ls

 Installation instructions can be found on the [projects README](https://github.com/eclipse/eclipse.jdt.ls).

-On MacOS installation can also be done via `brew install jdtls`.
+On macOS installation can also be done via `brew install jdtls`.

 For `jdtls` versions older than `1.16.0`: the `-data` parameter must be passed to `jdtls` and it must be different for each project.
 This can be achieved by adding a `.helix/languages.toml` configuration to the project root: